Andbank

 Andbank is a universal bank based in Andorra providing retail, private and corporate banking services in Andorra and internationally.

 History

 Andbank was created in August 2001 as a result of the merger between Banc Agrícol i Comercial d’Andorra (that was founded in 1930) and Banca Reig (founded in 1956).

+Criticism

+Following Russia's invasion of Ukraine in 2022, Andbank continues its existing operations in the country.

 Organizational structure

 The firm is privately owned by the Cerqueda and Ribas families.
 It is directed by a team of independent professionals.

 Andbank’s Board of Directors is composed of the following individuals: